 If you are coming to the UK to study using a Tier 4 visa and you have dependent family members (spouse, partner or children), you may wish to bring them to the UK so that you continue to live together.

-You can find useful information on how to apply for a dependent visa, the amount of money you need to prepare for their visa application and what they can or cannot do whilst in the UK as your dependants.
+You can find useful information on how to apply for a dependant visa, the amount of money you need to prepare for their visa application and what they can or cannot do whilst in the UK as your dependants.